 Women support women

 One of the outputs is increasing female numbers in the entrepreneur ecosystem will help other women to succeed.
-So by pushing your endeavor, you are also being a hope for the future female entrepreneurs.
-As an example, at WeWent we are exclusively looking to hire stay-home mums who would like to come back to work part time.
+So by pushing your endeavour, you are also being hope for future female entrepreneurs.
+As an example, at WeWent we are exclusively looking to hire stay-home mums who would like to come back to work part-time.
 In general, the entrepreneurship culture is based on helping each other and as women, we should echo it.

 Find the gaps that can be only fulfilled by women for women

 You know you want to start something but you don’t know what?
 What you are good at always deserves a shot.
 However, keep in mind that there are pain points out there that can be solved mostly by women for women.
-If you look around most of the baby & kid related solutions comes from women entrepreneurs because they are the audience who knows the problem and the market best.
-Also wearable tech for eliminating menstrual pain and as such are fascinating technology focusing on women problems.
+If you look around most of the baby & kid-related solutions come from women entrepreneurs because they are the audience who knows the problem and the market best.
+Also, wearable tech for eliminating menstrual pain and as such is fascinating technology focusing on women’s problems.
 So think of what is there to solve around you that is close to your heart.

 Your network is your best friend